wp-plugins/show-sliders/readme.txt

 * mousewheel is licensed under MIT

 == Changelog ==

+= 1.0.3 =
+* Fixed activation order issues with Show Posts and Show Sliders

 = 1.0.2 =
 * Temporary work around for requirement that ATW Show Posts be activated first.